microsoft/Partner-Center-Java-Samples/README.md

 - PartnerServiceApiEndpoint
 - AuthenticationAuthorityEndpoint
-- GraphEndpont
+- GraphEndpoint
 - CommonDomain

 All thees settings are necessary for the sample API calls to properly function.

 ### AppAuthentication

-The following settings much be udpated, so that each scenario functions as excepted
+The following settings must be modified, so that each scenario functions as excepted

 - **ApplicationId**: Your Azure Active Directory application identifier, used for authentication
 - **ApplicationSecret**: The application secret, associated with the specified Azure AD application
 - **Domain**: The Azure Active Directory domain where the Azure AD application was created

 ### UserAuthentication

-The following settings must be updated, so that each scenario functions as expceted
+The following settings must be updated, so that each scenario functions as expected

 - **ApplicationId**: Your Azure Active Directory application identifier, used for authentication
 - **Username**: Your Azure Active Directory username with **AdminAgent** privileges